rhyswynne/WP-Email-Capture/readme.txt

 == Change Log ==
 = 3.1.2 =
 * Reward linkers with a voucher code.
+* Included the "Last Known Update" box.
+* Tested up to 4.5

 = 3.1.1 =
 * Removed a redundant file that, if hacked in, could lead to an injection of content.
 This file was *not* called normally but in order to remove it upgrade to this version. ** Update strongly required **